 Welcome back for another post!
 There are lots of books I’d like to read this summer, and now that University is over I feel I finally have the time to knuckle down and get some reading done.

-Whether you’re looking for a book that screams beach-read, or a more thought-provoking read to keep you busy this summer, this list offers some fun suggestions to read in the next few months!
+Whether you’re looking for a book that screams beach-read, or a more thought-provoking read to keep you busy during the summer months, this list offers 5 book suggestions to read this summer!

 ‘The Testaments’ by Margaret Atwood